Up to 60% off sofas & mattresses — limited‑time deals.

 • Anyone who wants firm, upright back support

-• People who want a sectional that’s easy to move around often
+• People who need a sectional that is easy to shift often

 Pros & Cons